sheerun/prettier-standard/README.md

 > If you're using the [`npm`][npm]: `npm install --save-dev prettier-standard`.

-> You can also install globally with `npm install -g prettier-standard`
+> You can also install globally with `npm install -g prettier-standard`.

+> For existing projects, if you have NPM >= 6.1.0, use `npm init prettier-standard` to easily add prettier-standard with [create-prettier-standard](https://github.com/JustinDFuller/create-prettier-standard).

 ## Usage